-What kuji does is to trigger a specific mental state for a shinobi.
+What Kuji does is to trigger a specific mental state for a shinobi.
 This optimal state of mind helps him function well under stress.
-And may create ideal conditions for his body to recover a tad faster.
+It may also create the ideal conditions for his body to recover a tad faster.

 What does science say about Kuji-Kiri?

-Thus far, there’s only one study on kuji-kiri.
-But, we can refer to studies on practices (like meditation and yoga) for a better understanding.
-After all, they are all similar.
+Thus far, there’s only one study on Kuji-Kiri (from Mie University).
+But, we can refer to studies on similar practices (like meditation and yoga) for a better understanding.

 So, on to the science…

-The one study on kuji-kiri was by Mie University (School of Medicine).
-It observed 15 ninja professionals (people experienced with kuji-kiri) in their experiments.
+The one study on Kuji-Kiri was done by Mie University (School of Medicine).
+It observed 15 “ninja professionals” – people experienced in the practice of Kuji-Kiri – in their experiments.

 Kuji-Kiri Study (Part 1)

-In the first experiment, the study compared changes in brainwaves and heartbeat (before and after kuji-kiri).
+In the first experiment, the study compared changes in brainwaves and heartbeat (before and after performing Kuji-Kiri).

 Here’s what they found: